-If the representation is a schema, then it should be used to construct a form object.
-If the representation is a template object, then it should be filled in by the client.
+If the representation is a schema, then the client uses it to construct a form object.
+If the representation is a template object then it should be filled in by the client.
 The completed object is then

 POSTed back to the Form resource.

 GET the representation for every request rather than reusing the schema or form template from a previous request.
 The Form’s data requirements may have changed since the client last fetched the form representation.

 Once the client submits the form, the resource responds with a success message and a